tendermint/tendermint/README.md

 - rpc/client
 - types

-Exported objects in these packages that are not covered by the versioning scheme are explicitly marked by `// UNSTABLE` in their go doc comment and may change at any time without notice.
-Functions, types, and values in any other package may also change at any time.

 ### Upgrades

 In an effort to avoid accumulating technical debt prior to 1.0.0, we do not guarantee that breaking changes (ie. bumps in the MINOR version) will work with existing Tendermint blockchains.
 In these cases you will have to start a new blockchain, or write something custom to get the old data into the new chain.

-However, any bump in the PATCH version should be compatible with existing histories (if not please open an [issue](https://github.com/tendermint/tendermint/issues)).
+However, any bump in the PATCH version should be compatible with existing blockchain histories.

 For more information on upgrading, see [UPGRADING.md](./UPGRADING.md).